kubeflow/community/proposals/feast-adoption.md

 Beyond the benefits to Kubeflow, I believe it will provide significant benefits to Feast in growing our community and embedding ourselves in a complete platform.
 This will also allow both communities (particularly Data Scientists/MLEs) to benefit from the GenAI/LLM/NLP work that I have been doing (see here: [\#4964](https://github.com/feast-dev/feast/issues/4964) and [\#4364](https://github.com/feast-dev/feast/issues/4364)).

-As clear in the [Kubeflow User Survey](https://15905978862850875460.googlegroups.com/attach/150ca032927e6/'22%20Kubeflow%201.6%20User%20Survey%20-%20initial%20results.pdf?part=0.1.1&view=1&view=1&vt=ANaJVrFmCCfq8rEbnzakW7JKVPbTl1nhLDckzg79h1xmup5qc_c3rftVy1ne7tkCUMf5pUOfS3aMEXHfKEKeEVwV1TtdQOnvx3XMHYZ2uQHv-70K5CRyV0M), Feast serves a critical and challenging need: feature engineering and feature serving.![][image2]![][image3]
+As clear in the [Kubeflow User Survey](https://15905978862850875460.googlegroups.com/attach/150ca032927e6/'22%20Kubeflow%201.6%20User%20Survey%20-%20initial%20results.pdf?part=0.1.1&view=1&view=1&vt=ANaJVrFmCCfq8rEbnzakW7JKVPbTl1nhLDckzg79h1xmup5qc_c3rftVy1ne7tkCUMf5pUOfS3aMEXHfKEKeEVwV1TtdQOnvx3XMHYZ2uQHv-70K5CRyV0M), Feast serves a critical and challenging need: feature engineering and feature serving.

+![][diagrams/kubeflow_feast.png]
+![][diagrams/kubeflow_feature_engineering.png]

 #### **Kubeflow Working Group Data**